 Quality rather than quantity

-IChemE applies strict word limits to all entries for three reasons:
+IChemE applies strict word limits for all entries to:

-- to make it easier and less onerous to apply
+- make it easier and less onerous to apply

-- to ensure fairness by making all entries apply consistent rules
+- ensure fairness by making all entries apply consistent rules

 - help the judges assess hundreds of applications equally.